News, RV

 LDV Deliver 9 Campervan dashboard with large infotainment display

-The redesigned dashboard features a large central infotainment screen. | Image: LDV
+The MY26 update includes a larger 12.3-inch infotainment screen. | Image: LDV

 LDV Deliver 9 Campervan with retractable awning extended